Belhun/Armco-Halo-Mod/README.md

 ### File Break Down

 - Armco-Halo-Mod
   - .vscode
     - Arma-dev.json {This file works with the Name: Arma-dev Link: https://marketplace.visualstudio.com/items?itemName=ole1986.arma-dev}
   - ARMCO-Halo-mod
+    - armco_armours(New Where the new Armours are being made)
+      - CfgPatchesMisc.hpp(This includes everything that needs to go into CfgPatches plus some additional msic stuff)
+      - CfgVehicleSoldier.hpp (This includes based Solders, needed to either spawn pre made solders in editor or Zues or use them to make uniforms)
+      - CfgWeaponsSHelmet.hpp (All Squad based Helmets go here)
+      - CfgWeaponsUniform.hpp (All Uniforms go here)
+      - CfgWeaponsSArmour.hpp (Squad based armours go here)
+      - CfgWeaponsCArmour.hpp (Custom Armours go here)
+      - config.cpp
-    - custom_armours(here are most custom ODST armors)
+    - custom_armours(OLD here are most custom ODST armors)
-    - custom_dress_uniforms (here are all the Dress uniforms)
+    - custom_dress_uniforms (OLDhere are all the Dress uniforms)
-    - custom_emergency(these are the files partaining to armors for Emergicy services)
+    - custom_emergency(OLDthese are the files partaining to armors for Emergicy services)
-    - custom_groups(This is where peaple are defined, for example where each squad is defined)
+    - custom_groups(OLDThis is where peaple are defined, for example where each squad is defined)
-    - custom_vehicles(where Pelican and Warthog files)
+    - custom_vehicles(old and new where Pelican and Warthog files)
     - Build_PBOs.bat{This is a script that will go into PBO manager and execute a set of commands to pack all custom_blank's into PBOs and place them in a file that I use to test the mod}
     - cfgPatches.hpp
     - config.cpp